 Understanding Your Horse’s Vaccination Program

-The American Association of Equine Practitioners or AAEP has divided equine vaccinations into two categories, Core and Risk Based.
+The American Association of Equine Practitioners or AAEP has divided equine vaccinations into two categories, core and risk-based.
 Core vaccinations are for all horses regardless of where they live or what they do.

 Do You Know What The Core Vaccinations Are?